huggingface/blog/getting-started-habana.md

 </div>

 A couple of weeks ago, we've had the pleasure to [announce](https://huggingface.co/blog/habana) that [Habana Labs](https://habana.ai) and [Hugging Face](https://huggingface.co/) would partner to accelerate Transformer model training.

+Habana Gaudi accelerators deliver up to 40% better price performance for training machine learning models compared to the latest GPU-based Amazon EC2 instances.
+We are super excited to bring this price performance advantages to Transformers 🚀

 In this hands-on post, I'll show you how to quickly set up a Habana Gaudi instance on Amazon Web Services, and then fine-tune a BERT model for text classification.
 As usual, all code is provided so that you may reuse it in your projects.